MvdDonk/BrewfatherShoppingList/README.md

 1. Click the extension icon in your toolbar
 2. Click "Open Settings" or right-click the extension and select "Options"
+3. **Set Your Theme Preference**: Choose between "Follow System Settings", "Light Mode", or "Dark Mode"
-3. Enter your Brewfather User ID and API Key
+4. Enter your Brewfather User ID and API Key
-4. Click "Save Settings"
+5. Click "Save Settings"
-5. Click "Test Connection" to verify your credentials work
+6. Click "Test Connection" to verify your credentials work

 ## How to Use